Always There Are the Children

 On January 3, 1993, The Chicago Tribune ran a headline, “Killing Our children,” that read: “In 1992, 57 children age 14 or under were murdered in the Chicago area, felled by snipers, sacrificed by gangs, killed by parents.
 It was a year for burying the young.”

-In early ‘94, when I was just in the second grade and we lived in the Robert Taylor Projects on Chicago’s south side, my uncle came to pick us up from school early because the gangs were at war and there was a lot of shooting.
+In early ‘94, when I was just in the second grade, and we lived in the Robert Taylor Projects on Chicago’s south side, my uncle came to pick us up from school early because the gangs were at war and there were a lot of shootings.
 We had to run to our building, shielded by our uncle.

 This is the kind of environment Yummy’s growing up in.

-• May, ’93 – Attempted Robbery, key witness doesn’t appear
+• May, ’93 – Attempted Robbery.
+The key witness doesn’t appear.

-• June, ’93 – Robbery Charge, sentenced 2 yrs probation, he is only ten
+• June, ’93 – Robbery Charge, sentenced to 2 yrs probation.
+He is only ten.

 Yummy was charged with 23 felonies and 5 misdemeanors in his short life.
 He was prosecuted on eight felonies and convicted twice; sentenced to probation – the most punitive penalty available under state law, at the time, for children under 13.
 Even for murder, state law barred jailing children under 13 in an Illinois Department of Corrections youth facility.” – https://newafrikan77.wordpress.com/2014/03/09/the-forgotten-story-of-robert-yummy-sandifer/